rohnugu/base-drafts/draft-ietf-quic-http.md

 ~~~~~~~~~~
 {: #fig-push-stream-header title="Push Stream Header"}

-The remaining data on this stream consists of HTTP frames, as defined in
-{{frames}}, and carries the response side of an HTTP message exchange as
-described in {{request-response}}.
-The request headers of the exchange is
-carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request
-which generated the push.
-Promised requests MUST conform to the requirements in
-Section 8.2 of {{!RFC7540}}.

-The PUSH_PROMISE frame is sent on the client-initiated, bidirectional stream
-that carried the request that generated the push.
-This allows the server push
-to be associated with a request.
-Ordering of a PUSH_PROMISE in relation to
-certain parts of the response is important (see Section 8.2.1 of {{!RFC7540}}).

 Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; it contains a Push
 ID.
 The Push ID uniquely identifies a server push.
 This allows a server to
 fulfill promises in the order that best suits its needs.
 When a server later